klconur/Leap/README.md

 ### Improvements

-[bindTableViewData](https://github.com/klconur/Leap/blob/main/Leap/Controllers/HomeViewController.swift#L52) function is not flexible enough.
+1. [bindTableViewData](https://github.com/klconur/Leap/blob/main/Leap/Controllers/HomeViewController.swift#L52) function is not flexible enough.
 I need to implement it in a different way.

+2. Normally, I don't like to use hardcoded texts in a project but there are some hardcoded texts in this project.